Dfroom/joint_savings_solidity_module_20_challenge/README.md

 # Joint Savings Solidity Assignment

+## Introduction
+The objective of the assignment was to create a Ethereum compatible joint savings account using a Solidity smart contract.
+Some basic starter code and guidelines were provided as part of the assignment.

 ## Code Disclaimer
 Used the starter code as my starting point and added code from there.
 While all code is my own, I did research issues I was having online.
 No code was directly copied, online resources served as inspiration only.